theMagusDev/fine-tuned-description-enhancer/README.md

 ## 📌 Project Overview

-User-generated content (UGC) often suffers from poor formatting, grammatical errors, and lack of structure.
+User-generated content often suffers from poor formatting, grammatical errors, and lack of structure.
 This project addresses these issues by fine-tuning a **Qwen 2.5 7B** model to act as a professional e-commerce copywriter.

 The core approach relies on **Knowledge Distillation**: using a powerful "Teacher" model (**DeepSeek V3.2 Speciale**) to generate high-quality training data for a smaller, more efficient "Student" model.